RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 ```
 :thumbsup: Notice the addition of no_log to ensure that no details about our secret is logged.

-:boom: Rename the service script to reflect that it is now a template file:
+:boom: Rename the service script from 'wildflyapp.service' to 'wildflyapp.template' to reflect that it is now a template file.
+Move it from the directory '$WORK_DIR/roles/wildflyapp/files/' to '$WORK_DIR/roles/wildflyapp/templates/':

 ```
 mv $WORK_DIR/roles/wildflyapp/files/wildflyapp.service $WORK_DIR/roles/wildflyapp/templates/wildflyapp.template